 The fine filament needle is very thin and flexible, which allows for the needle to be pushed through the skin versus cutting it.
 This helps reduce any discomfort that may occur with the procedure.
 We strive to make the treatment virtually painless, however, at times a localized twitch response of the muscle may be felt.
 When the needle is inserted into the damaged tissue the local twitch response sensation is normal and is felt only momentarily.
 Many patients describe this twitch response as a little electric shock, cramp or an ache sensation.
 These sensations are perfectly normal and even a desirable response.
 We will make every effort to make your experience both comfortable and therapeutic.

-Both Dr. Barter and Dr. Christian received their certification from the Dry Needling Institute under instruction from Dr. Ma and Dr. Gargano.
+Both Dr. Barter and Dr. Alvarado received their certification from the Dry Needling Institute under instruction from Dr. Ma and Dr. Gargano.
 The Dry Needling Institute practices and teaches the most effective evidence based practices in dry needling.